anagha-google/spark-on-gcp-s8s/01-foundational-setup.md

 ## 2.0.
 Enable APIs

-Enable APIs of services in scope for the lab, and their dependencies...
+Enable APIs of services in scope for the lab, and their dependencies.<br>
+Paste these and run in cloud shell-
 ```
 gcloud services enable dataproc.googleapis.com
 gcloud services enable orgpolicy.googleapis.com